Mineral Vein Network Banner

 Identifier: openai/gpt-oss-120b

-Description OpenAI's larger open-weight MoE model for complex tasks
+Description Larger open-weight MoE model for complex tasks

 Size 120 billion total parameters